intuitive-robots/mp3_website/content/_index.md

                 src2="img/Videos/table_tennis/TT4D_BBRL_PPO.mp4" title2="MP3-PPO-BB"
                 src3="img/Videos/table_tennis/TT4D_BBRL_TRPL.mp4" title3="MP3-BB">}}
 ## MP3-Replan: Replanning with Movement Primititves
+By incorperating dynamic-based movement primitives, such as DMPs (Dynamic Movement Primitives) and ProDMPs (Probabilistic Dynamic Movement Primitives), into our framework, we gain the ability to adapt the movement primitives during online execution.
+This capability enables us to effectively handle unforeseen changes in the environment, such as shifting target positions or external perturbations.
+In constrat to the black-box setting **MP3-BB**, we specifically designate this setting as **MP3-Replan**.
 ### Box-Pushing with Changing Targets
 {{< doublevideo src1="img/BoxPushingGC20_ppo.mp4" title1="PPO"
     src2="img/BoxPushingGC20_mp3_replan.mp4" title2="MP3-Replan">}}